 The regulatory environment will only become stricter as legislators attempt to protect consumer, healthcare, payment and other sensitive data.
 With remote monitoring and management solutions giving you access to your clients’ networks and, potentially, their data, RMM vendors are providing you with features and guidance on protecting your clients — and your own business — from security vulnerabilities and the high costs of noncompliance.
 Datto offers this ebook, for example, on complying with the EU’s General Data Protection Regulation (GDPR).

 Securing a business’ network takes a comprehensive approach that ensures all appliances are working correctly and haven’t been compromised.
 Remote monitoring and management doesn’t replace a security information event management (SIEM) solution, but it can work with the SIEM.
 For example, RMM could share CPU usage data with security solutions to help spot malicious activity.

 - Managing Growing IT Environments

-Your clients have more devices in more places, and, as remote work and the number of IoT networks increase, businesses’ connected environments will continue to grow.
-RMM solutions are making it easier for businesses to manage, monitor, and protect these additional endpoints.
+Your clients have more devices in more places, and as remote work and the number of IoT networks increase, businesses’ connected environments will continue to grow.
+RMM solutions make it easier for companies to manage, monitor and protect these additional endpoints.

 Your Business is Evolving.
 So Should the Tools You Use